mendix/docs/content/en/docs/appstore/creating-content/connector-guide-datahub-kit2/_index.md

 ## 1 Introduction

 Our [Build Connectors](/appstore/creating-content/connector-guide-build/) guide outlines the basic steps of building Mendix connectors.
-Functionalities released in Studio Pro [9.17](/releasenotes/studiopro/9.17/) expand on these existing capabilities of building connectors in Studio Pro, moving away from building microflow actions with Java.
+Functionalities released in Studio Pro [9.17](/releasenotes/studiopro/9.17/) expand on these existing capabilities of building connectors in Studio Pro, moving beyond building microflow actions with Java.
 This document dives into these new functionalities, which allow you wrap any service, API, or database with an OData service.

 ### 1.1 Overview